DenverCoder1/jct-discord-bot/Contributing.md

 ### 4 - Testing your Code

 You may want to add the bot to your own server to test stuff yourself first.
 To do so, [invite the bot to your server](https://discord.com/api/oauth2/authorize?client_id=796039233789100053&permissions=8&scope=bot).
-You would also have to change `DISCORD_GUILD` in the `.env` file.

 To run the bot locally, you may want to first disable the hosted version of the bot, otherwise the bot will react to everything twice.
 Ask [Jonah Lawrence](https://github.com/DenverCoder1) for permission to manage the hosting service if necessary.